Proven-Paradox/shaper-system/Handbook.md

 * Erin is attacking while affected by a blessing that gives her Boon +2, but is attacking an opponent who has a defensive spell that imposes Bane -1.
 Boon +2 and Bane -1 adds up to Boon +1, meaning she rerolls a die if she rolls a 1.
 * Morris is attempting to pick a lock.
 His skill in lock picking gives him Boon +1 on the check, but his picks have been damaged in a way that provides Bane -3.
 Boon +1 and Bane -3 adds to Bane -2, meaning he must reroll a die if the roll is higher than 9.
 * Arden is trying to leap over to a ledge.
 They have an item that grants them minor athletic ability with Boon +2, but a windstorm is making it harder with Bane -2.
 Boon +2 and Bane -2 adds to 0, so they will not have any opportunity or obligation to reroll dice.

+#### Boon, Bane, and Multiple Targets
+When using a multi-target Ability, there may be situations where Boon or Bane applies to one or more targets in the effect but not others.
+(For example, one target may have a Curse on it that gives Boon to attackers while other affected do not.)
+In cases like this, resolve targets that are NOT affected by Boon or Bane effects first, then do appropriate Boon/Bane rerolls on the targets affected by Boon or Bane.

 ------------
 # Chapter 2: Character Creation